 Youth in 4-H join one of Milwaukee County’s local 4-H clubs.
 Clubs typically hold monthly meetings plus many other events throughout the year including: parties, picnics, outings, community service opportunities, and much more!
 Members interested in being more involved can become club officers where they have the responsibility of planning events and programs.
 In addition to club meetings, 4-H members can also enroll in a variety of projects.
 Projects include archery, ceramics, model horse and horseless horse, scale models, rocketry and many others.
 Projects are organized at the club level, county-wide level or through independent study.
 See the leaders Council Calendar of Events to get an idea of what we have to offer.

 Boys and girls in 3rd grade through grade 13 are eligible to join 4-H. Most clubs also offer a Cloverbud program for 5K through 2nd grade.
 Parents and adults are encouraged to be volunteer leaders.
-4-H is open to anyone regardless of race, color, creed, sex, national origin, disability, religion or ancestry.
+4-H is open to anyone regardless of race, creed, sex, national origin, disability, religion or ancestry.

 No Farm?
 No Problem!